VBOC: Learning the Viability Boundary of a Robot Manipulator using Optimal Control: Viability-Boundary Optimal Control (VBOC)

 To find states that are \emph{exactly} on \DV , we solve a modified version of OCP~\eqref{eq:ocp_classic}, where the initial state $x_0$ is not completely fixed, but it is optimized through a cost function:

-where $a \in \Rv{n}$ is a user-defined cost vector, $S \in \R{n_s}{n}$ and $s \in \Rv{n_s}$ are user-defined constraint matrix and vector, respectively.
-We discuss how $a, S$, and $s$ can be chosen in Section~\ref{ssec:data_distribution}.
-Let us now prove that the initial state of any locally-optimal solution of~\eqref{eq:viab_boundary_ocp} is on \DV .
+where $a \in \Rv{n}$ is the cost vector, $S \in \R{n_s}{n}$ and $s \in \Rv{n_s}$ are the initial constraint matrix and vector, with $n_s$ being their size. \qting{quote:explain_S}{ While the role of $a$ is straightforward, the use of $S$ and $s$ to partially constrain $x_0$ will become clear in Section~\ref{ssec:data_distribution}. } \qting{quote:explain_lemma_1}{Let us now prove that the initial state of any locally-optimal solution of~\eqref{eq:viab_boundary_ocp} is on \DV . }

 \begin{lemma} Let us consider a locally-optimal state trajectory $\{x_i^* \}_{0}^N$ computed by solving~\eqref{eq:viab_boundary_ocp}.
 Let us assume that $P_S a \neq 0$, where $P_S \triangleq (I - S^\pinv S)$ is a null-space projector of $S$.
 Then, if $N$ is sufficiently large to allow reaching $\mathcal{S}$ from any viable state, we have: